Linguine with White Clam Sauce

 • Elegant yet easy – If you’d like to make a restaurant quality meal that’s also quick and easy, this linguine with clams is your answer.

 You can easily find the simple ingredients for this linguine with white clam sauce at your local grocery store.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Littleneck clams or cherrystone clams – Make sure you thoroughly clean your clams- sand and salt in your sauce will surely dampen the deliciousness factor.
 Clams are from the sea, and the sea has salt and sand.